Anwen747/weatherbit-weather-card/README.md

 If you are using storage mode in 0.84 or above:
     - Use the "Raw Config Editor" to add the reference and definition to the config.

-2. Add the card reference at the top of the configuration
+2. Add the card reference at the top of the configuration:

-   **Note: Ensure type is set to module and not js** **Note: /local/ points to the ```<config-dir>/www/``` dir.**
+   **Note: Ensure type is set to module and not js.**<br>
+   **Note: /local/ points to the ```<config-dir>/www/``` dir.**

 ~~~~